Best Crypto Exchanges for Beginners

 Step 3: Compare Fees

-Calculate the total cost of your intended transactions:
+You should calculate the total cost of your intended transactions:

 • Trading fees for buying and selling